stargate/stargate-grpc-go-client/README.md

 response, err := stargateClient.ExecuteQuery(query)
 ```

-Data definition (DDL) queries are supported in the same manner
+Data definition (DDL) queries are supported in the same manner:

 ```go
 // Create a new keyspace